Real Estate Attorney in Pittsburgh, PA

 Lebovitz & Lebovitz, P.A. represents property owners, families, investors, and developers in structuring, protecting, and enforcing real estate rights throughout Pittsburgh and Western Pennsylvania.
 Our work emphasizes clarity at formation and strength in enforcement.

 Real estate matters typically begin with a transaction.
 They evolve when ownership becomes unclear, capital is misaligned, or co owners cannot agree on next steps.
 Some issues require corrective documentation.
 Others require structured negotiation.
 In certain cases, litigation becomes unavoidable.
+Transaction disputes most often center on the agreement of sale: whether a seller's refusal to close or a buyer's failure to close constitutes breach, and what the contract's terms provide for each scenario.
+Pennsylvania's seller disclosure requirements operate independently, creating obligations that attach before the agreement is signed.

 Many Pittsburgh families hold significant wealth in long held real estate.
 We advise on ownership structures, planned transfers, and dispute resolution designed to preserve that value across generations.
 Where real estate intersects with estate planning or business succession, we coordinate across all three.
 See our estate planning and business law practices for related matters.